 Member Engagement Is The Key to Renewal

 What is member engagement?
-We usually talk about from our organization’s perspective.
-However, real growth happens when we start thinking about it from the perspective of a member, as an experience of value.
+We usually talk about it from our organization’s perspective.
+However, real growth happens when we start thinking about it from the perspective of a member; as an experience of value.
 Engagement is a meaningful experience of value by a member.

 Why is member engagement important?
 In all of our research, engagement is the number one driver of renewal.
 It’s the only driver that really matters.